robatron/githole/README.md

 ## Setup

-Githole requires the setup of two components: The master githole repository and one or more githole clients.
+Githole requires the setup of two components: The master githole repository and one or more githole slaves.

 ### Master githole repository

-The master repository is just a bare Git repository.
-Find a computer with sufficient space for your githole, and initialize a new bare repo:
+The master repository is just a naked Git repository.
+Find a computer with sufficient space to stick your githole, and initialize a naked repo:

     mkdir mygithole.git
     cd mygithole.git